infovizin/_/focus/group.md

-# Product Evaluation with Focus Group Approach
+# Product Evaluation Using Focus Group Discussions

 ## Objective
 The goal of this study is to collect user preferances and feedack about product `A` through focus group discussions.
 The observations obtained from the discussions should be transformed to produce an emperical evidence of product features as perceived by the respondents.

 ## Approach
-From of group of `20` respondents, each respondent is asked to provide opinions on product features.
+From a group of `20` respondents, each respondent is asked to provide opinions on product features.
 The moderator and his/her team collects the opinion of each user through interactions.
 The survey should produce sufficient data to evalute the product usefulness based on user preerences.

 ### Requirements
  * Moderator: `TBD`